Metrological/rdk-emulator/README.md

   `NODE_PORT=8080 node sdk.js`

-This will startup server with maf3-sdk interface.
+This will startup the server with maf3-sdk interface.

 *Import RDK-emulator into VirtualBox*